-We are now running a Same Day Clinic which will run each morning on a Monday, Tuesday and Friday from 8am until 10:30am.
+We have now started a Same Day ‘Sit & Wait’ Clinic which will run each morning on a Monday, Tuesday and Friday from 8am until 10:30am.
 You do not need an appointment, just walk in where the clinic will provide you with sit and wait access to assessment, advice and treatment of an urgent health problem.

 On arrival to the surgery, please kindly present to the reception desk where you will provide the receptionist with your name, date of birth and address as well as a brief history of your presenting problem.
 This information is needed in order for the clinical team to decide on who will need clinical priority.
 If you wish for your information to remain private, there is a side room you can go into to give your information to one of the receptionists.
 Please note there may be a long queue of patients waiting to check-in so; your patience is greatly appreciated.